system-zero/system-zero/data/docs/la.md

   |, ^, >>, <<, and [|&]=

-  - all the operators should have the same semantics with C.
+# all the operators should have the same semantics with C

-# Functions can be defined in arbitrary nested level, in fact a whole unit can be a
+# functions can be defined in arbitrary nested level, in fact a whole unit can be a
   function

   func fu () {